starship/starship/docs/vi-VN/config/README.md

 ## Swift

 By default the `swift` module shows the currently installed version of Swift.
-Module cho sẽ được hiện nếu bất kì điều kiện nào dưới đây thoả mãn:
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `Package.swift` file
 - The current directory contains a file with the `.swift` extension